 Introducing Longmen Caves

 A disheartening amount of decapitation disfigures the statuary.
-In the early 20th century, many statues were beheaded by unscrupulous collectors or simply extracted whole, many ending up abroad.
-Also removed were two murals that today hang in the Metropolitan Museum of Art in New York and the Atkinson Museum in Kansas City and the Tokyo National Museum.
+In the early 20th century, many effigies were beheaded by unscrupulous collectors or simply extracted whole, many ending up abroad in such institutions as the Metropolitan Museum of Art in New York, the Atkinson Museum in Kansas City and the Tokyo National Museum.
 A noticeboard at the site lists significant statues that are missing and their current whereabouts.
-Some effigies are slowly returning and heads are being slowly restored to their severed necks, but other statues have had their faces crudely smashed off, deliberate defacement that dates to the Cultural Revolution and earlier episodes of anti-Buddhist fervour.
+Some effigies are returning and severed heads are gradually being restored to their bodies, but many statues have clearly just had their faces crudely bludgeoned off, vandalism that dates to the Cultural Revolution and earlier episodes of anti-Buddhist fervour.
 Weather has also played its part, wearing smooth the faces of many other statues.